hishizuka/pizero_bikecomputer/doc/thingsboard_setup.md

 }
 ```

 Only the current course is retained.
-Course upload is attempted when a course
-is loaded or cleared.
-If it cannot be sent immediately, it remains pending and
+Loading or clearing a course queues the
+update without performing network I/O. After START, the update is attempted
-is retried after a successful telemetry upload.
+after a successful telemetry upload and remains pending for the next LiveTrack
+interval if it fails.
+Coordinates are rounded to five decimal places.
+Routes
+whose compact JSON approaches ThingsBoard's default 65,536-byte MQTT message
+limit are reduced to the largest evenly sampled point set that fits, with 128
+bytes reserved for the MQTT topic and packet metadata.
+Smaller routes retain
+every point produced by the course loader.
+The same bounded payload is used
+for Gadgetbridge HTTP so MQTT fallback remains possible.

 ### Connection order